Silhouette Cameo 4 versus Cricut Maker

 Cricut also sells its own separate embossing machines specific to embossing.
 And since Embossing is a whole craft category on its own, I can not give a true pro on con on this one.
 I have only done less than a handful of embossing projects with other embossing equipment.
 So, I’d rather defer to a debossing expert crafter for the review of this feature.

 One thing I truly love about the Cricut that it is known for since the beginning is the thickness of their mats.
 They are sturdy.
-And, I love the “feed dogs” (sewing term) or guides that the Cricut Maker has for loading mats.
+And, I love the “feed dogs” (sewing term) or guides that the Cricut brand has for loading mats.

 Overall both machines are pretty awesome and do amazing things when you look at the capabilities of the machines, and the history of how crafting has evolved in just a few short years.